CIS 5511. Programming Techniques

 1. The idea

-Greedy algorithm is another method often used for optimization.
+Greedy algorithm is another technique often used for optimization.
 Such an algorithm always makes the locally optimal choice, i.e., the next step that looks the best among the alternatives at the moment.
 Some greedy algorithms are optimal, but many others are not.

 2. Example: Activity Selection